HDRP Newsletter, January 2022

 NHIS 2020 data are available at the National Center for Health Statistics website.
 These data include sun safety/skin cancer, physical activity, and the walking environment, and several questions on COVID-related delays in cancer care.

 HDRP Employment and Training Opportunities

-HDRP is excited to announce that we are recruiting for the following employment opportunities:
+HDRP is excited to announce that we are recruiting for the following employment opportunity: